How to use funding

 Changing principal investigators

 You can apply to change PIs in the middle of the funding period on exceptional and justified grounds.
-In funding schemes targeted at research organisations, the PI change is made by the main user of the organisation.
+In funding schemes targeted at research organisations, a PI change does not require a separate application.
+The main user of the organisation can make the change, with approval from a competent representative of the site of research, in the online services without further notification.

-The Research Council pays granted funding against payment requests and in one or several instalments based on the actual costs incurred.
-The site of research is responsible for submitting the payment requests, not individual researchers or research teams.
-Personal grants awarded to individual researchers may be an exception to this rule.
+The RCF pays granted funding against payment applications and in one or several instalments based on the actual costs incurred.
+The site of research is responsible for the payment applications.
+An individual researcher or a research team may not submit a payment application to the RCF.
+Personal grants awarded to individual researchers are an exception to this rule.

-The requests for payment are submitted separately for each funding decision (i.e. decision number) as e-invoices with a specified format.
-A Finnish company or corporation with a business identity code can also submit the request via the Research Council's online services.
-More detailed instructions on drafting e-invoices are available in the funding terms and conditions.
-E-invoices cannot include attachments, and we do not accept invoices sent as email attachments.
+The applications for payment are submitted separately for each funding decision (i.e. decision number) as online invoices with a specified format.
+A Finnish company or corporation with a business identity code can also submit the application via the online services.
+More detailed instructions on drafting online invoices are available in the funding terms and conditions.
+Online invoices cannot include attachments, and we do not accept invoices sent as email attachments.

 Funding decisions on research infrastructures, strategic research, flagships, Centres of Excellence (CoE) and university research profiling are subject to the obligation regardless of the total amount granted (individual decision or consortium in total).
-The eight-year CoE term is split into two parts (5 + 3 years).
+For CoEs and Finnish Flagships, where the funding period consists of two consecutive periods, the audit is carried out after the last funding period.

-We may also request the auditor’s report separately, if necessary.
+The RCF may also require an auditor’s report for projects other than those listed above.
+These will be announced and instructed separately.
 In addition, we may commission a sample-based audit in accordance with our own annual audit plan.

-The audit obligation, the project implementation and the compliance with the terms and conditions are always examined in line with the terms in force at the time of the decision.
+The audit obligation, the project implementation and the compliance with the terms and conditions are always examined in line with the terms accompanying the decision.
 A funding decision may also be accompanied by special conditions.
-The audit proceeds based on the report template, taking into account the funding scheme audited and crossing out unnecessary sections.
-Make sure to contact the auditor in good time before the end of the funding period.
-The final approval of the costs will be given only after the project’s audit report has been submitted to the Research Council.

 Costs incurred before the start of the project will not be accepted, regardless of when they were paid.
 Similarly, costs incurred after project completion will not be accepted.
 However, the invoice may be dated after the funding period, provided that the cost has accrued on an accruals basis during the project.
 For example, invoices for outsourced services may arrive and may be paid only after the end of the validity of the funding decision.
 The invoice is acceptable as project costs if the work on which the invoice is based was carried out while the decision was active.

 In the project’s books, the project costs must be identifiable and their connection with the accounting and reporting must be visible.
 For example, the costs may be identifiable by decision number or cost pool.
-As a rule, the Research Council's funding terms and conditions always require that that the hours worked on the project are tracked.
-If the work-time tracking has not been set up as required, the salaries of the person in question might not be accepted as project costs.
-The person’s supervisor or the project PI shall confirm the hours worked in such a way that they are recorded in the tracking system.
+As a rule, the RCF funding terms and conditions always require that that the hours worked on the project are tracked.
+If the work-time tracking has not been set up as required in the funding terms and conditions, the salary costs of the person in question might not be accepted as project costs.
+The hours worked must be confirmed by the person’s supervisor or the project PI in such a way that it can be verified retroactively.

 The Research Council of Finland, Finnish universities and government research institutes apply the so-called full cost model.
 The full cost model applies to most of the funding granted by the Research Council, and it affects the way in which funding applications and funding decisions are made, how funding is used, and how the use of funds is reported.